The 15 Best Practices for Apex Code Exchange

 ● Break methods into multiple minor ways, making your code more modular and easier to read and maintain.

-● An essential best practice with Apex Code is always to write scalable and reusable code so it can be reused in another functionality or module.
+● An essential best practice with Apex Code is to always write scalable and reusable code so it can be reused in another functionality or module.

 ● This entails making code generic so it can be reused with minimum modification.